Scalingo/documentation/_posts/platform/app/2000-01-01-github-integration.md

 ## The GitHub Integration

 The GitHub Integration is available in the ‘Code' section of your dashboard.
 It is composed of two mains parts: **Auto deploy** and **Review apps**.

 To enable GitHub relative features on your Scalingo app, you have to link it to a GitHub repository.
-You can only link your app to a repository that you owned or which is owned by one of your organizations. *Note: If it is an organization repository make sure that you have admin access on it*.
+You can only link your app to a repository that you owned or which is owned by one of your organizations.

 Under the hood, we will add a webhook on your repository that will notify the Scalingo platform for each event generated in your repository life cycle: like ‘Push', ‘New pull request', etc.

+{% include github_permission.md %}

 ## Auto Deploy